 Because of this, the possibility that Juul was marketing towards children becomes more apparent.

 Juul uses various forms of advertising their product, other than using youthful, trendy models.
 One of the ways is promoting the modern, tech aspect of the product.
 The design of the Juul is more attractive than other vapes because it is sleek, angular, and doesn’t look like a traditional cigarette.
 The flavor pods came in various colors and flavors adding a fun modern twist on an electronic cigarette.
 However, many have found that Juul also marketed its product as a new and ‘tech’ tool.
 They created many print ads showcasing how Juul is “futuristic” and “modern”.

 If you look above you will see a side by side comparison of Juul’s Vaporized campaign and Apple’s iPod campaign.
-Both show young people having fun with similar, bright colored backgrounds.
-Juul allegedly used similar marketing tactics to trigger familiarity with a high-tech, fun product for a younger audience including children.
+Both show young people having fun with similar bright colored backgrounds.
+Juul allegedly used similar marketing tactics to trigger familiarity with a high-tech, fun product for a younger audience.